TxnLab/use-wallet/CONTRIBUTING.md

 - Describe the exact steps which reproduce the problem in as much detail as possible.
 - To help triage and fix the issue quickly, please provide a minimal reproducible example.

-To create a shareable code example for web, you can use CodeSandbox (https://codesandbox.io/s/new) or Stackblitz (https://stackblitz.com/).
+To create a shareable code example, you can use CodeSandbox (https://codesandbox.io/s/new) or Stackblitz (https://stackblitz.com/).

 Feel free to fork any of our CodeSandbox examples to reproduce your issue: